HL7/cql/input/pages/04-logicalspecification.md

 If the low boundary of the interval is closed and non-null, this operator returns the low value of the interval.
 If the low boundary of the interval is closed and null, this operator returns the minimum value for the point type of the interval.

 If the low boundary of the interval is open and non-null, this operator returns the successor of the low value of the interval.
-If the low boundary of the interval is open and null, this operator returns an uncertainty from the minimum value for the point type of the interval to the end of the interval (inclusive).
+If the low boundary of the interval is open and null, this operator returns an uncertainty from the minimum value for the point type of the interval to the high boundary of the interval (using End operator semantics to determine the high boundary).

 If the low boundary is null and the interval point type is unknown, a choice of types, or Any, then the result cannot be determined and this operator returns null.